kdbeall/currency-converter/README.md

 ## Usage
 cconverter has four commands

-convert .............. convert between currencies history ............ show conversion history version ............ show package version help ............... show help menu for a command
+    convert .............. convert between currencies
+    history ............ show conversion history
+    version ............ show package version
+    help ............... show help menu for a command

-Use the help menu to learn more about commands.
+Use the help command to learn more about each command.

     cconverter help convert